-Changing the landscape of physiotherapy practice education: students experiences of a rotational placement pilot initiative in England
+Changing the landscape of physiotherapy practice education: students' experiences of a rotational placement pilot initiative in England

-Smith, Sarah, Miller, Paul K. ORCID logo ORCID: https://orcid.org/0000-0002-5611-1354 , Mills, S. and Law, E. (2024) Changing the landscape of physiotherapy practice education: students experiences of a rotational placement pilot initiative in England.
+Smith, Sarah, Miller, Paul K. ORCID logo ORCID: https://orcid.org/0000-0002-5611-1354 , Mills, S. and Law, E. (2024) Changing the landscape of physiotherapy practice education: students' experiences of a rotational placement pilot initiative in England.
 Physiotherapy, 123 (S1). e43-e44.
-Full text not available from this repository.
+Item availability may be restricted.

 Official URL: https://doi.org/10.1016/j.physio.2024.04.054